gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

    .. note::
        Any gear ratio between 16:1 and 20:1 is perfectly reasonable on 4 inch wheels.
-19.2:1 on 4" wheels is a popular choice because it enables one to go 1 to 1 off of a 19.2:1 planetary motor.
+19.2:1 on 4 inch wheels is a popular choice because it enables one to go 1 to 1 off of a 19.2:1 planetary motor.
 This ratio gives a great balance, having near instant acceleration and a high top speed.

-       On 3" wheels, the equivalent ratios are 12:1 to 15:1, which makes 13.7:1 on 3" wheels convienient, as it can be taken 1 to 1 off of goBILDA's 13.7:1 planetary gearbox motor.
+       On 3 inch wheels, the equivalent ratios are 12:1 to 15:1, which makes 13.7:1 on 3 inch wheels convienient, as it can be taken 1 to 1 off of goBILDA's 13.7:1 planetary gearbox motor.

    Teams can slow the drivetrain down in code by providing less power